Last Updated on January 5, 2021 by Julia Wilson

 General anaesthetics render the cat unconscious.
 A veterinary nurse will monitor the cat’s vital signs while under anesthesia.

 Anesthesia doesn’t come without risks, particularly with very young kittens, geriatrics and cats with underlying medical conditions.
-Many veterinarians like to do a pre-anesthesia work up to determine the overall health of your cat.
+Many veterinarians like to do a pre-anesthesia bloodwork to determine the overall health of your cat.
 He will also want to perform a physical examination on your cat, including listening to the heart and lungs for possible murmurs which could pose a problem during anesthesia.

 In the case of an elective or necessary surgery, where you have time to plan, you will usually need to book your cat in with your veterinarian.